10 Places to Get Groceries in New Orleans

 9. Trader Joe's

-Trader Joe's opened to huge fanfare as it was the only location anywhere near New Orleans (though a true New Orleans location is supposed to be in the works).
+Trader Joe's opened to huge fanfare in Metairie as it was the only location anywhere near New Orleans (though one other New Orleans location is now open and another is currently in the works).
 The grocery shop with unconventional items is usually quite busy, but don't let that deter you from coming here to shop around.
 You're bound to find something you'll love.

 The grocery shopping experience is so important.
 A good